-The objective is to find keywords that meet the KGR maximum ratio.
-These keywords are in-demand but underserved.
+These KGR words are in-demand but undeserved.
 KGR works on the idea that keywords in a post title are a very strong ranking and competitive signal.

-A good KGR keyword has two main characteristics:
+A good KGR keyword phrase has two main characteristics:

 - A quotient of .25 when you divide the number of posts with your keyword in the title by searches per month for that keyword.

 Let’s take a look at the simple process in detail.